italiangrid/voms/release-notes/voms-admin-server/3.3.0/index.md

 - Improvements with the integration with the CERN Organizational database
 - The container work directory is no more stored in /var/tmp
-- VOMS Admin binds on all interfaces by default
+- VOMS Admin binds on all interfaces by default, however  a `bind_address` option has been added to voms-admin-server.properties to bind to specific interfaces

 ### Bug fixes